Table of contents:

 DOM, but the language itself does not include any I/O, such as networking, storage, or graphics facilities.
 It relies upon the host environment in which it is embedded to provide these features.

-General-purpose programming language that is class-based, object-oriented, and designed to have as few implementation dependencies as possible.
+The general-purpose programming language is class-based, object-oriented, and designed to have as few implementation dependencies as possible.
 It is intended to let application developers write once, run anywhere

 (WORA)5, meaning that compiled Java code can run on all platforms that support Java without the need for recompilation.
 Java applications are typically compiled to bytecode that can run on any Java virtual machine